douglasgreen/outlines/society/philosophy/books.en.md

 ### Others

--   Bertrand Russell - The Conquest of Happiness (1920)
--   Cicero - On Duties (44 BC)
--   Daniel Kahneman - Thinking: Fast and Slow (2011)
--   David Bohm - Wholeness and the Implicate Order (1980)
 -   Hannah Arendt - The Human Condition (1958)
 -   Harry Frankfurt - On Bullshit (2005)
 -   Heraclitus - Fragments (6th century)